 The Evolution of Serverless Computing

-Enterprise IT has come a long way—from physical servers, to virtual machines, to containers—and is still evolving faster than ever.
+From physical servers to virtual machines to containers—enterprise IT is evolving faster than ever.

 The basic paradigm underlying enterprise IT has changed a great deal over the years.
 As new opportunities and challenges—both business and technical—have emerged, most enterprises have moved away from architecture built solely with physical, on-premises servers.
 And the game may be changing faster than ever, with new challengers arising to take on even relatively cutting-edge technologies such as containers.